anthonyisafk/Computer-Arch-Lab-1/README.md

     |  SimpleMemory    |  0.63      | 0.18              |
     |  LPDDR2 1x32     |  0.72      | 0.17              |
     |  DDR4 8x8        |  0.63      | 0.17              |

+## Thoughts on the first assignment
+This first part of the lab assignments was used by our team as a guide to the **gem5** emulator, but also as a way to work with a **Virtual Machine** (VM) more efficiently.
+Moreover, we had the chance to integrate **_git_** and **_GitHub_** into our workflows, since most of the processing of the data and writing was done independently of the VM.
+\
+Generally speaking, the requirements of the assignment were quite simple and adequate to gain knowledge to build upon for the next stages of the course and our interaction with gem5 and emulators in general, provided that we spend enough time to explore the ecosystem on our own.
+\
+When it comes to the assistance provided, it was very helpful to us that a ready-to-use VM was given, primarily due to the short time period we had to prepare for being present in the first presentation.
+The instructions of the assignment were clear and helpful, with the few exceptions of some typos we came accross, but were a nice little challenge to overcome, using the documentation and the command line manuals gem5 has to offer.
+Hence, troubleshooting was pretty brief and everything worked out as it should.

 ## Antonios Antoniou - 9482
 ## Dimitrios Xylogiannis - 9672